simaocunha71/simaocunha71/readme.md

 # Hello, World! 👋

-I'm Simão Cunha, a passionate Software Engineering and Machine Learning enthusiast and I’m currently studying in the 2nd year MSc Computer Engineering at the University of Minho.
+I'm Simão Cunha, a passionate Software Engineering and Machine Learning enthusiast.
+I recently completed my MSc in Informatics Engineering at the University of Minho.

 ## Connect with Me